- Home

 As a result of these discussions, educators identified the importance of having an even stronger focus on encouraging and listening to children’s voices.
 They decided to introduce daily room meetings for children and educators to provide planned opportunities to gather children’s ideas and reflections on the program.
 How these room meetings occur depends on the age-group and the children in attendance.

 Educators reflected together on their ongoing conversations with the children and discussed their various perspectives and insights.
 They agreed that changes should be made so that children could be more self-sufficient and able to make decisions for themselves.
 However, concerns were raised over possible wastage of materials and how that would sit with the service’s values about sustainability.
-As a result, they discussed the role of the educator to support and extend children’s learning depending on their individual learning dispositions, strengths, interests and abilities.
+As a result, they discussed the role of the educator to support and extend children’s learning depending on their individual learning dispositions, strengths, interests and capabilities.
 Exploring the ideas of theorists such as Vygotsky and Malaguzzi helped to inform educators’ thinking about how the provision of resources, as well as the use of open-ended questions and feedback, might scaffold children’s learning and support children to scaffold each other’s learning.

 The arts space that has resulted includes equipment, resources and materials to allow for multiple uses and promote child-initiated exploration and learning.
 A collection of art books contributed by a local library is available in the area and has become a regular source of inspiration for children and educators.
 Children look at these resources to gain ideas and spark their creativity.
 For example, a small group of children were drawn to a book on the work of Emily Kame Kngwarreye, an Aboriginal artist from the Northern Territory.
 They were particularly drawn to her use of colour in what they learned was her ‘high-colourist’ phase, where she used vibrant blues, pinks and oranges.
 This inspired an extended investigation by children on the use of colour in their own paintings.